 Canada has seen sharp increases in property prices across the country.
 The hike in prices is because many popular areas do not have enough properties available.
 However, the situation is better in Alberta where there are still more homes available and that has kept the property prices more under control.

-Compared to its neighbours, The Northwest Territories have the same average price as Alberta, Saskatchewan is cheaper with an average house price of $330,000.
+Compared to its neighbours, Alberta is more expensive than the Northwest Territories or Saskatchewan where the average prices are $422,787 and $321,400, respectively.
 However, its neighbour to the west, British Columbia, is almost twice as expensive.

 Just under a third of Canadian households are living in rental homes and four in ten of those households spend over 30 per cent of their pre-tax income on rent.
 This is considered above the affordability threshold.
 So where does Alberta stand compared to other provinces?